 Moral of story: if you want to be a writer, there’s lots of distractions when you’re a constantly broke alcoholic film star with a taste for underage women.

 One of the greatest screenwriters in Hollywood’s Golden Age.
 Even now his adaptations of Captain Blood (1935), Dark Victory (1939) and King’s Row (1941) are a marvel of characterisation and structure.
-He married an Australian woman and retired to Sydney.
+He married an Australian woman and retired to Sydney – this offer was hard to refuse.
 He came out of retirement to show the Aussies how it was done, writing and producing… Scobie Malone (1975) with Jack Thompson, one of the worst Australian films of all time.